Moving to Norway From US - Relocation Services to Norway - Earthrelo

 Although the average wages are higher and reasonable, so are the costs of living, tax rates, etc. Speaking about some areas, Norway can be more expensive than the US.
 Still, the cost of living in Norway is relatively much higher than US.
 Hence, ensure keeping this in mind while moving to Norway from US.

-Ideally, expats can expect to have an expense between 20,000 to 40,000 NOK (2,176–4,352 USD) each month to reside in this country.
+Ideally, expats moving to Norway, can expect to have an expense between 20,000 to 40,000 NOK (2,176–4,352 USD) each month to reside in this country.
 On that note, let us look into the cost of living in Norway by cities

 Cost Of Living By Cities (Without Rent)